-- It is a regionally extensive stratigraphic layer without 'windows' or flow paths due to faults, depositional discontinuities, or leaky boreholes through the aquitard - It is a thick stratigraphic layer, or series of multiple thin layers, that significantly limits vertical flow, where transport of solutes or salts can only occur by diffusion (i.e. a chemical concentration gradient) - It is hydraulically tight, with low hydraulic conductivity at both core testing scale (i.e. matrix permeability) and site scale (i.e. no macropores or fractures that form discrete flow paths) - It maintains integrity during ground deformation for example, by plastic rather than brittle deformation or by swelling clay mineralogy that reduces the effects of fracturing.
+- Is a regionally extensive stratigraphic layer without 'windows' or flow paths due to faults, depositional discontinuities, or leaky boreholes through the aquitard; - Is a thick stratigraphic layer, or series of multiple thin layers that significantly limits vertical flow, where transport of solutes or salts can only occur by diffusion (i.e. a chemical concentration gradient); - Is hydraulically tight, with low hydraulic conductivity at both core testing scale (i.e. matrix permeability) and site scale (i.e. no macropores or fractures that form discrete flow paths); and - Maintains integrity during ground deformation, for example by plastic rather than brittle deformation or by swelling clay mineralogy that reduces the effects of fracturing.